Improving the buildings on Highbury Fields

 The council currently has £551,226.49, funded by s106 contributions, to improve the north east corner of Highbury Fields, adjacent to Highbury Grove.
 Central to this project is the development of new built facilities, to replace several existing poor quality buildings in need of replacement.
-Although this project is in its very early stages and we know that we will need to raise more money to achieve this scheme, we have begun the process of appointing an architect to develop a design for the improvements.
-Four architectural firms have been invited to submit a quotation for the project and we hope to make the appointment by mid-October 2017.
-A copy of the strategic design brief, which has been used to procure an architect, can be found the bottom of this page.
+This project is in its very early stages and we will need to raise more money to achieve this scheme in its entirety but we want to deliver up to Stage 3 which would be confirming a design for the improvements.
+This is the aim of this scheme.

 Following an extensive procurement process that included a two-day public voting event in September, we have appointed Levitate as the architect for this project.
 Thank you to those who helped us make this appointment, the comments and feedback you made on the day will be very useful.

 The design team has been preparing for a Stage 1 consultation event since October last year, which will determine whether the improvement plans will centre around one or more buildings, and will present this information to the public at a two-day consultation event on Wednesday 28th February and Thursday 1st March 2018.